Ignite-Laboratories/JanOS/readme.md

 ### Spark

 Spark is our implementation of a graphical way of visualizing these concepts while we explore them.
-Currently, it relies upon the [Engo Engine](https://github.com/EngoEngine) which, in turn, relies upon GCC to leverage OpenGL.
-I appreciate their documentation immensely and highly recommend their project!
-To simplify things, I'll put together a quickstart and let you fill in any extra gaps.
+Currently, it relies upon [ebiten](https://github.com/hajimehoshi/ebiten) - however, an older version relied upon GCC to leverage OpenGL.
+For posterity sake, in case we will require this in the future, here are the steps for installing GCC:

 For our linux and OSX friends, GCC is a relatively simple installation with lots of documentation - I trust you can manage.
 For our Windows friends, especially those used to a .Net Framework ecosystem, that's a bit more of an enigma - essentially,